hashicorp/consul/plugin/tls/README.md

 all (DNSSEC only signs resource records).

 The *tls* "plugin" allows you to configure the cryptographic keys that are needed for both DNS-over-TLS and DNS-over-gRPC.
-If the `tls` directive is omitted, then no encryption takes place.
+If the *tls* plugin is omitted, then no encryption takes place.

 The gRPC protobuffer is defined in `pb/dns.proto`.
 It defines the proto as a simple wrapper for the wire data of a DNS message.